vadimisakanov/vadimisakanov/README.md

 Native Russian language, fluent English, basic German and Spanish.

-A host and speaker for UWDC.ru conference, sysadminka.timepad.ru meetups, Kubernetes meetups in Russia
+A program commitee lead and a speaker for UWDC.ru conference, sysadminka.timepad.ru infra engineering meetups, Kubernetes meetups in Russia, please refer for the videos